canonical/nginx-ingress-integrator-operator/docs/tutorial.md

 juju deploy wordpress-k8s
 ```

-The following commands deploy the mysql-k8s charm and integrate it with the wordpress-k8s charm.
+Now deploy the `mysql-k8s` charm and integrate it with the `wordpress-k8s` charm.

 ```
 juju deploy mysql-k8s --trust
 juju integrate wordpress-k8s mysql-k8s:database
 ```
-The `database` interface is required since `mysql-k8s` charm provides multiple compatible interfaces.
+The `database` interface is required since the `mysql-k8s` charm provides multiple compatible interfaces.

 Run `juju status` to see the current status of the deployment.
 The output should be similar to the following: